Thai reformist party to back rival after PM vote defeat

 "In the next parliamentary meeting, MFP will vote for PT's PM candidate, just like PT voted for MFP's PM candidate."

+Pita managed 324 votes across the two houses in last week's ballot, with only 13 of the military-backed senators supporting him.

+Pheu Thai said Friday it would consult other coalition parties on how to win over more support from the upper house -- including on the thorny issue of lese-majeste.

-The kingdom's establishment strongly opposes MFP's reformist agenda, and on Wednesday Pita was suspended from parliament by the Constitutional Court.
+MFP's commitment to reform the royal defamation laws earned it the opposition of the kingdom's establishment, and on Wednesday Pita was suspended from parliament by the Constitutional Court.

 The court decided to proceed with a case that could see him disqualified as an MP altogether for owning shares in a media company.